cathrynploehn-NIST/Visualizationintroduction/README.md

 In addition to focusing on _computer supported data visualization_, I will also focus on _information visualization_.
 (Although some concepts may also apply to knowledge visualization)

-Card et al. (1999) refer to data visualization and information visualization as:

-> "the use of computer-supported, interactive, visual representations of abstract data to amplify cognition."

 ##Why information visualization is important

 The display of data is a potentially __powerful tool for data analysis__.
+This is where the very capable human visual perceptive systems come in to play.

+Many researchers talk about the benefits of visualization in terms of its ability to amplify our cognition of and increase insights gleaned from data (Chen at al. 2014, Meirelles 2013).

+For example, this is what visualization can do to aid our congition (Meirelles 2013):
+- record information
+- convey meaning
+- increase working memory
+- facilitate search
+- facilitate discovery
+- support perceptual inference
+- enhance detection and recognition
+- provide models of actual and theoretical worlds
+- provide manipulation of data

+What about the data specifically?
 Visualization \-
 - allows thorough __exploration of the structure of data__ (Cleveland 1994).
-Many techniques of data analysis, which leverage data reduction - reduce the data to a handful of statistics.
+In contrast, many techniques of data analysis, which leverage data reduction - reduce the data to a handful of statistics.
 - is a form of data analysis that can be leveraged to "convey the wealth of information that exists in data" (Cleveland 1994).
 - allows for the encounter or surprises of the data, "yielding conclusions to questions not originally asked" (Cleveland 1994).